Work90210/CryptoWave/docs/01-overview/system-boundaries.md

     *   Wallet functionalities.

 *   **Related Systems and Their Boundaries:**
-    *   The CoinGecko API is an external system and its internal workings are outside the scope of this application's documentation.
+    *   The CoinGecko API is an external system and its internal operations are out of scope.

 *   **Future Scope Considerations:**
     *   TODO: Information on future scope considerations is not available in the provided context.